25 Best Indoor Plants for Your Indian Home

 A tall, upright indoor plant with long, narrow leaves edged in red or cream.
 It features a woody stem and a palm-like top, reaching up to 6 feet indoors.
 The foliage may be solid green or variegated, depending on the variety.

-- Toxic to pets if ingested (may cause vomiting or lethargy).
+• Toxic to pets if ingested, as it may cause vomiting or lethargy.

 Anthurium (Flamingo Flower)